 Mandatory occupational pension: Age 65 (men) or age 64 (women).

 Mandatory occupational pensions are payable abroad regardless of nationality.

-Base pension: Must be assessed as at least 40% disabled.
+Base pension: The insured must be assessed as at least 40% disabled.
 To receive the full pension, the insured must have made contributions in each year from age 21.